Wanna know what my kids have for lunch these days?

 - Opting to invest in a backyard play structure to simplify your life by providing outdoor playtime without running to several practices and games each week

-- Tossing all flatware in a drawer rather than sorting it, to save a few minutes here and there (that’s how my awesome friend Katie rolls)
+- Tossing all flatware in a drawer rather than sorting it, to save a few minutes here and there

 - Reading through a chapter of Proverbs aloud over breakfast, rather than feeling guilty and ashamed because you never seem to manage “family worship” time like the preacher talks about

 Sometimes, “GOOD ENOUGH” is: